Return to Work Full-Duty or With Medical Restrictions

 Required Medical Documentation: A correctional facility is a unique and challenging environment.
 The Department needs to ensure that employees are capable of performing their essential functions without undue risk to themselves or others after a medical leave of absence.

-The Department requires employees who have missed at least 3 full days of work for a medical condition to submit an essential functions form stating whether the employee is released to full duty work or if they have return to work restrictions, with the exception of KCCG members, who must submit an essential functions form after missing at least 5 full days of work for a medical condition.
-The Department reserves the right to require any employee to submit medical documentation when “there is a specific concern regarding the validity of an employee’s absence or ability to safely return to work”.
+The Department requires employees who have missed at least five full days of work for a medical condition to submit an essential functions form stating whether the employee is released to full duty work or if they have return to work restrictions.
+The Department reserves the right to require any employee to submit medical documentation when “there is a specific concern regarding the validity of an employee’s absence or ability to safely return to work.”

-To ensure no delay in your return to work, the essential functions form must be received before close of business one business day before your planned return to work.
+To ensure no delay in your return to work, the essential functions form must be received before close of business at minimum one business day before your planned return to work.
 Upon receipt, DAJD Human Resources will inform you of its receipt and inform the facility management by email whether there is a full duty release or medical restrictions.
-Please DO NOT return to work until your release has been cleared through DAJD Human Resources.
+Staff are generally provided a three-day grace period to allow sufficient time to process incoming information.
+However, placement in a light-duty position is subject to availability.

 - Corrections Program Specialist JA